lemlac/mulem/docs/reference.md

 a = 1
 a = 2
 a = 3
+a = "hello" -- The type of a shadowed variable doesn't have to match.
 ```

 You can also shadow a variable using its previous value.